A Fraud or Misrepresentation Can Lead Franchisees to Receive Franchises Far Different From What Was Promised

 The FTC’s Franchise Rule doesn’t provide a private right for franchisees to bring a claim.
 But the consumer protection statutes can often fill in the gap by providing franchisees a right to bring claims for omissions or misstatements in the FDD’s required disclosure items.
 The statutes also can provide for claims where a franchisor was not properly registered to sell franchises under a state’s franchise investment law or otherwise violated a franchise investment law.
 Such state laws can also provide for attorneys’ fees and damages multipliers where a franchisor has willfully or knowingly engaged in unfair, deceptive, or unlawful practices.

-A Franchisee Lawyer with Extensive Litigation Experience
+A Franchise Lawyer with Extensive Litigation Experience

 Our founder, Doug Luther, began his career at Global 100 law firm Sheppard Mullin and then moved on to the well-known litigation firm Glaser Weil.
 He has represented Fortune 500 companies in complex, multi-million dollar cases.
 He has frequently litigated fraud claims as well as obtained punitive and enhanced damages.
 Whether you want to rescind (cancel) your franchise agreement or want to be compensated for your loss, we can help you.
 If you are considering either bringing a lawsuit based on a misrepresentation made by a franchisor or unfair trade practice, Mr. Luther brings the knowledge and depth of experience you need.

 When you’re ready to discuss your fraud or unfair business practices claim, we are ready to listen.
 We will walk through the representations made to you, identify your case’s strengths and weaknesses, and develop a strategy to accomplish your goals.
-Whether you are in Orange County, Southern California, or beyond, to discuss your case and how we can help, call or email us today to schedule a consultation.
+Whether you are in Orange County, Los Angeles, San Diego, Southern California, or beyond, to discuss your case and how we can help, call or email us today to schedule a consultation.